 1965: The Byrds had their second #1 in the US with “Turn!
 Turn!
 Turn!
 (To Everything There Is A Season).”

 1965: “A Well Respected Man” by The Kinks entered the Billboard Hot 100.
 The record later peaked at #13 and became one of the band’s best known songs.

-1965: “Lies” by the Knickerbockers entered the Billboard Hot 100, later becoming the group’s biggest hit, peaking at #20.
+1965: “Lies” by The Knickerbockers entered the Billboard Hot 100.
+It became the group’s biggest hit, peaking at #20.

 1971: Led Zeppelin topped the UK chart with their untitled fourth studio album.

 1971: Cat Steven’s fifth studio album, Teaser and the Firecat, peaked at #2 on the Billboard pop chart.